tcse-iscas/cachecheck/README.md

 ```bash
 $SPARK_HOME/bin/run-example SparkPi
 ```
 We provide six word count examples in directory `wordcount`.
-You can add the whole directory in `SPARK_HOME/examples/src/main/scala/org/apache/spark/examples`, and then compile example module, and run the similar command, such as
+You can add this directory to `SPARK_HOME/examples/src/main/scala/org/apache/spark/examples`, and then compile the example module, and run these examples by similar commands, such as
 ```bash
 $SPARK_HOME/bin/run-example wordcount.MissingPersist
 ```
 In our paper, we mainly ran examples in GraphX, MLLib, and Spark SQL.
-They can also be run by similar command, such as
+They can also be run by similar commands, such as
 ```bash
 $SPARK_HOME/bin/run-example graphx.ConnectedComponentsExample
 ```